-Listening out for when a piece of music is 'in time' or • Having a go at singing a solo.
-Trying to understand the meaning of the song.
-Understanding and following the leader or conductor.
-Adding actions to a song.
-Playing an instrument as part of the performance Playing a part on a tuned or untuned instrument by ear.
-Rehearsing and performing their part within the context of the unit song.
-Learning to treat instruments carefully and with respect. • Playing together with everybody while keeping in time with a steady beat. • Performing short, repeating rhythm patterns (ostinati or riffs) while keeping in time with a steady beat.
-Improvising as part of the performance . • Beginning to create personal musical ideas using the given notes for this unit.
-Following a steady beat and staying 'in time'.
-Understanding that improvisation is about making up your own very simple tunes on the spot.
-Composing as part of the performance composing as part of the performance Performing their simple composition/s using two, three, four or five notes.
-Starting their tune/s on note one and ending it on note one.
-Beginning to understand that composing is like writing a story with music.
+• Listening out for when a piece of music is 'in time' or 'out of time'. • Having a go at singing a solo. • Trying to understand the meaning of the song. • Understanding and following the leader or conductor. • Adding actions to a song.
+Playing an instrument as part of the performance • Playing a part on a tuned or untuned instrument by ear. • Rehearsing and performing their part within the context of the unit song. • Learning to treat instruments carefully and with respect. • Playing together with everybody while keeping in time with a steady beat. • Performing short, repeating rhythm patterns (ostinati or riffs) while keeping in time with a steady beat.
+Improvising as part of the performance • Beginning to create personal musical ideas using the given notes for this unit. • Following a steady beat and staying 'in time'. • Understanding that improvisation is about making up your own very simple tunes on the spot.

+Composing as part of the performance

+five notes.

+with music.